grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 ===============================================================
 ```

 The *index.php* page should give us (possibly) a login page.
-This doesn't give us much, but as BOLT CMS is deployed under /var/www/html/bolt, it is possible we are looking at this incorrectly.
-Looking at BOLT CMS documentation, the login should be under /bolt, but it isn't the case.
-Let's do a test:
+This doesn't give us much, but as BOLT CMS is deployed under */var/www/html/bolt*, it is possible we are looking at this incorrectly.

+Looking at BOLT CMS documentation, the login should be under */bolt*, but it isn't the case.

+Let's do a test and use *https://registry.htb/bolt/bolt* as Bolt CMS was not deployed inside */var/www/html* as it normally would:

 ```
 kali@back0ff:~/Documents/HTB-Labs/Registry$ curl -v -X GET -k https://registry.htb/bolt/bolt